Leny Yoro: 2022–23: Debut as a professional player

 Yoro debuted with Lille reserve team in 2022, and quickly signed his first professional contract with the club on 10 January 2022.
 He made his professional debut with Lille in a 3–1 Ligue 1 win over Nice on 14 May 2022 in the penultimate match of the season.
 At 16 years six months and one day of age, Yoro is the second youngest Lille player, behind Joël Depraeter-Henry and taking the second place from Eden Hazard.
 In early August, he extended his contract with his club until June 2025.

-Next season, he became a permanent member of the professional squad named to play in the 2022–23 Ligue 1.
+The following season, he became a permanent member of the professional squad named to play in the 2022–23 Ligue 1.
 On 17 September, he played his first professional match as a starter in a 2–1 home win against Toulouse.
 His then-manager Paulo Fonseca stated: "Leny deserved this start, given the way he worked with the team.
 He deserved to have an opportunity.
 He had a good match. [...]
 Being 16 years old, he gave a solid performance, with a lot of character."
 Fourth centre-back behind veteran and captain José Fonte, Tiago Djaló and Alexsandro, he ended the season with 13 Ligue 1 appearances, including 8 starts, and a total of more than 750 minutes played.